-- nonbacterial infection
+- 1) nonbacterial infection

-- resistant bacterial infection or infection slow to respond to therapy
+- 2) resistant bacterial infection or infection slow to respond to therapy

-- emergence of a secondary infection Xsuperinlechion 3)
+- 3) emergence of a secondary infection

-- inadequate drug concentrations
+- 4) inadequate drug concentrations

-- drug fever from a drug.
+- 5) drug fever

-- infection at a non-vascular site (catheter infection or abscess) penentration at Abx to the abscess Caurity is low, so you can tendicate an infection in an abscess without drawinage except noninfectious causes such as: amaebic liver abscess -> sometimes you can
+- 6) infection at a non-vascular site (catheter infection or abscess)

+- 7) noninfectious causes such as:

-- tumors a.
+- a. tumors

-- administration of blood products
+- b. administration of blood products